 Is a DXP right for you?

-First, your team must identify the use cases you are solving for, and the requirements needed to power them.
+First, your team must identify the use cases you are solving for and the requirements needed to power them.
 For example, if only a decoupled front-end is needed for a specific channel, then a headless CMS could do the trick.
 However, if the requirements are more broad and you are looking to solve for experiences across channels in a customer journey across devices, then a DXP could make sense.

 So, a DXP and best in-suite CMS can compete?
 Yes.
-However, most DXPs do not provide comprehensive functionality (DAM, Commerce, Testing, Personalisation, etc.) with one platform.
-For platforms to meet this full suite of capabilities, other point solutions will need to be integrated with the core platform.
+However, most DXPs do not provide comprehensive functionality (DAM, Commerce, Testing, Personalization, etc.) with one platform.
+For platforms to meet this full suite of capabilities, other point solutions will be need to be integrated with the core platform.
 This is important to call out again as integration costs are not cheap.
 To build and maintain integrations, there will be a constant reliance on IT, and system integrations will persist through the life of the platform.